yumiKuri/Durain-Classifier/README.md

 **Features**
-- Upload durian images for classificationTake a photo for classification
+Upload/Take a photo of durian images for classification with a percentage of confidence in a result.
-- Both will give a prediction result after pressing a button.
+Both methods will give a prediction result after pressing a button.

 **Tech Stack**
 - Frontend & Deployment: Streamlit